jackyzha0/jackyzha0.github.io/content/thoughts/Filecoin.md

 Two components
 1. Proof of replication (PoRep): extends the basic concept of proof-of-retrievability by proving that multiple copies of the data are stored
 2. Proof of spacetime (PoSt): extends PoRep by proving that replicas are stored for a given period of time.
 It involves a series of PoReps
+	1. WinningPoSt: The answer to the _WinningPoSt_ challenge has to be submitted within a short deadline, making it impossible for the miner to seal and find the answer to the challenge on demand.
+This guarantees that at the time of the challenge the miner maintains a copy of the data.
+	2. WindowPoSt: This involves submitting proofs regularly (see details below) and makes it irrational for a miner to _not_ keep a sealed copy of the data as it is more expensive to seal a copy of the data every time they are asked to submit a WindowPoSt challenge.

+The sectors a miner has pledged to store, the more the partitions of sectors that the miner will need to prove per deadline.
+This requires ready access to sealed copies of each of the challenged sectors and makes it irrational for the miner to seal data every time they need to provide a WindowPoSt proof.
+If this proof is not completed in time, the storage miner supplying that sector in the proof has their collateral slashed and storage power reduced.

 ### GossipPub
 GossipSub is a gossip-based pubsub protocol that is utilising two types of links to propagate messages: